 The firm maintains a comprehensive control framework designed to provide a well-controlled environment to minimise operational risks.
-The Firmwide Operational Risk Committee, along with the EMEA Operational Risk Committee and entity-specific working groups or committees, provide oversight of the ongoing development and implementation of the firm's operational risk policies and framework.
-Operational Risk Management is a risk management function independent of the firm's revenue-producing units, reports to the firm's Chief Risk Officer, and is responsible for developing and implementing policies, methodologies and a formalised framework for operational risk management with the goal of minimising the firm's exposure to operational risk.
+The Firmwide Operational Risk Committee, along with the EMEA Operational Risk Committee, provide oversight of the ongoing development and implementation of operational risk policies and framework.
+Operational Risk Management is a risk management function independent of revenue-producing units, reports to the firm's Chief Risk Officer, and is responsible for developing and implementing policies, methodologies and a formalised framework for operational risk management with the goal of minimising the exposure to operational risk.